sshushliapin/blog/_posts/2019-12-25-switching-from-fakedb-to-mocks.md

 categories:
 ---

 Historically, Sitecore was not a unit test friendly platform.
 The API consisted of static managers and testing was quite cumbersome.
-There were different attempts to address that starting from 'unit testing' via [web runners](https://www.codeflood.net/testrunner/), using commercial tools that could 'mock' statics (like [Microsoft Fakes](https://docs.microsoft.com/en-us/visualstudio/test/isolating-code-under-test-with-microsoft-fakes?view=vs-2019)) or just relying on expenive integration testing.
+There were different attempts to address that starting from 'unit testing' via [web runners](https://www.codeflood.net/testrunner/), using commercial tools that could 'mock' statics (like [Microsoft Fakes](https://docs.microsoft.com/en-us/visualstudio/test/isolating-code-under-test-with-microsoft-fakes?view=vs-2019)) or just relying on expensive integration testing.

 ### In-memory database

 [FakeDb](https://github.com/sshushliapin/Sitecore.FakeDb) provided a mechanism to substitute database calls with fake in-memory data.
 It also provided an alternative API to set the content with minimal amount of code.
 It worked out, but everything has a price.
 First of all, till some point FakeDb has to run *real* Sitecore code.
-The most obvious (and annoying) indication of that is the [necessity of using license file](https://github.com/sshushliapin/Sitecore.FakeDb/wiki/Installation#applying-the-license-file) and [additional cofigiration steps](https://github.com/Sitecore/Habitat/pull/433/files).
+The most obvious (and annoying) indication of that is the [necessity of using license file](https://github.com/sshushliapin/Sitecore.FakeDb/wiki/Installation#applying-the-license-file) and [additional cofiguration steps](https://github.com/Sitecore/Habitat/pull/433/files).

 Another potential issue is a risk of breaking and/or behavior changes in the Platform.
 FakeDb version 1 managed to cover wide range of Sitecore versions [7.2, 8.0, 8.1, 8.2](https://github.com/sshushliapin/Sitecore.FakeDb/blob/v1.7.4/version.props#L7-L8) with numerous updates.
 Version 2 works with [9.1 and 9.2](https://github.com/sshushliapin/Sitecore.FakeDb/blob/v2.0.1/version.props#L7) and version 3 had to [overcome list of breaking changes](https://github.com/sshushliapin/Sitecore.FakeDb/pull/213) to be compatible with 9.3.
 We cannot predict what may change in platform in future and how it can impact the tool.